How does Jump Desktop Connect create a connection between computers?

 Which ports does Jump Desktop Connect use?

-Jump Desktop Connect uses ports 80 and 443 to connect to our cloud infrastructure.
+Jump Desktop Connect uses TCP ports 80 and 443 to connect to our cloud infrastructure.

-However, when a user tries to connect to a computer, Jump Desktop Connect will try to establish a direct connection by using UDP on dynamically assigned port numbers.
-There are no set port numbers for direct connections as they are allocated by the underlying OS.
+When a user tries to connect to a computer, Jump Desktop Connect will try to establish a direct connection between devices by using UDP on ports starting at 35384 through 35484.
 If Jump can't create a direct connection, it will fall back to using one of our global relay services via UDP and TCP on ports 80 and 443.

-Important: The connection is always encrypted end to end using DTLS or TLS.
+Important: The connection is always encrypted end to end using DTLS, TLS, SRTP.
 Our relay servers can not decrypt the connection data between your devices.

 How do I configure proxy settings for Jump Desktop Connect?